Electromagnetic Antennas for the Resonant Detection of the Stochastic Gravitational Wave Background: Computing the source term and the RMS impulse response

 where \be \mathcal{S} =\sum_{k} \frac{\left( I_k\right)^2}{\sqrt{\left(\alpha_k^2c^2-\omega^2\right)^2+\left(\frac{\alpha_k \omega c}{2Q}\right)^2}}\cdot \ee We can see the similarity with the results obtained in~\cite{Herman2021} with a direct temporal domain approach, beside the frame discussion mentioned above.
 We can also easily compute the rms induced power for inspiral signals, such as merging planetary primordial black holes.
 For an incoming GW with Fourier transform $\Tilde{h}_+(\om)$, the rms induced power can be expressed by

-We can also obtain the detector strain sensitivity from this impulse response diagram in Fig.~\ref{fig:detlim} where the dashed black curve shows the strain we could possibly detect with the proposed detector, assuming that we could detect an induced rms power of $10^{-14} W$.
-The parameters chosen for our detector are a $5$T external magnetic field, for a one-meter long cavity with a 5m radius.
-We can see that a better sensitivity at the detector resonant frequencies.
+We can also obtain the expected detection scheme strain sensitivity from this impulse response diagram in Fig.~\ref{fig:detlim} where the dashed black curve shows the strain we could possibly detect with the proposed detection scheme, assuming that we could detect an induced rms power of $10^{-14} W$.
+The parameters chosen for our detection scheme are a $5$T external magnetic field, for a one-meter long cavity with a 5m radius.
+We can see a better sensitivity at the cavity resonant frequencies.
 Their locations depend on the radius of the cavity~\cite{Herman2021}.
 We also add to this figure the characteristic strain of inspiral GW signals and the one from the stochastic GW background we consider.
-Both types of sources can hopefully be detected by such resonant detectors.
+Both types of sources can hopefully be detected by such resonant detection schemes.

-To go further on the detectors modeling, the noise sources should be studied and considered.
-Another important point is the measurement of the rms induced power.
+To go further on the detection schemes modeling, the exact experimental design and its noise sources should be studied and considered.
+Another important point is the measurement of the rms induced power at first order.
 Experience gained in the field of haloscopes, like in the Axion Dark Matter Experiment \cite{ADMX}, are of direct application for the EM detection of SGWB and in general high-frequency gravitational waves.
 In the ADMX experiment, the rms power they can measure is of the order of $10^{-21} W$, but the time scale is quite different in our case.
 Their scale is order of a year, ours is microseconds for inspiral signals, and could be longer for the stochastic ones.